pedrodinism/okcupid_data_a_scientist/README.md

-This project tackles a multi-class classification problem using two different types of features:

-1. Tabular data (categorical + numerical columns)
-2. Text-free data, where each person wrote several essays about themselves

-The idea was to train several models with the different data and then stack those models to reach a final output.

-The first model is achieved with stacking as well, making this a double-stacking approach.

-# --- EDA --- #

-The first step consists on performing EDA on the dataset.
-I analyzed the data, handled outliers, missing values and also grouped some categories together, to try to ensure that every class had enough data for the model to learn.
-Also cleaned the free text fields by removing pontuaction, html and stop words (words that are meaningless to the model).

-# --- Feature engineering --- #

-In the second step I created some logic in a way that allows me to predict results for different columns only by changing one variable (col_to_predict).
-After selecting this column:
-- unknown values for the target are removed from the dataset
-- categorical variables are one-hot encoded
-- numerical variables are standardized

-# --- Model training --- #

-In this step the data is split between train and test datasets and the models are trained.
-The first model is stacked with the following base models:
-- Logistic Regression
-- Random Forest
-- Extra Trees
-- Decision Tree
-- K-Nearest Neighbors
-- XGBoost

-The final estimator is a Logistic Regression model

-The second model (text-model) is a Multinomial Naive Bayes

-# --- Final output --- #

-In this phase it is used Logistic Regression to compute the final decision using the outputs from the 2 models
+Project Overview
+This project tackles a multi-class classification problem using two distinct types of features:

+Tabular data — categorical and numerical columns

+Free-text data — a series of essays written by each person

+The core idea is to train separate models for each data type, and then stack them to produce a single final prediction.
+The first model is itself built using stacking, making this a double-stacking approach.

+Exploratory Data Analysis (EDA)
+The project begins with an exploratory analysis of the dataset.

+Outliers and missing values were handled.

+Some categories were grouped together to ensure that each class had enough examples for the model to learn effectively.

+The free-text fields were cleaned by removing punctuation, HTML tags, and stop words (words with little to no predictive value).

+Feature Engineering
+A flexible setup was created so the target column could be changed simply by modifying a single variable (col_to_predict).

+After selecting the target column:

+Rows with unknown values for the target are removed.

+Categorical variables are one-hot encoded.

+Numerical variables are standardized.

+Model Training
+Model 1 — Tabular Data Stacking
+This is a stacked model with the following base learners:

+Logistic Regression

+Random Forest

+Extra Trees

+Decision Tree

+K-Nearest Neighbors

+XGBoost

+The final estimator in the stack is a Logistic Regression model.

+Model 2 — Text Classification
+The text model is a pipeline composed of:

+CountVectorizer (to transform text into numerical features using a bag-of-words representation)

+Multinomial Naive Bayes (the classifier)

+Final Output — Double Stacking
+The outputs from the two models (probabilities for each class) are combined into a new dataset of meta-features.
+A Logistic Regression model is then trained on these meta-features to produce the final prediction.